Nexosis/nexosis.github.io/_tutorials/marketing-impact-facebook-likes.md

 description: This tutorial will demonstrate how to measure the impact of marketing messaging changes on Facebook Likes
 copyright: 2017 Nexosis
 layout: default
-category: Sales & Marketing
+category: Forecasting
-tags: [Impact Analysis, Java, Facebook]
+tags: [Impact Analysis, Java, Facebook, Sales & Marketing]
 use_codestyles: true
+order: 7
 ---

 This simple tutorial will illustrate how to use Impact Analysis in the Nexosis API to measure the impact of marketing changes on Facebook likes over a period of time using data from Facebook.
 This tutorial uses the [Nexosis Java client library](https://github.com/Nexosis/nexosisclient-java).